Except where specifically noted, the information in this section is equally applicable to pre-tax and post-tax (Roth) assets in the Plan.

-Outstanding Loans: You may have only two loans outstanding at any time.
+Outstanding Loans: You may have only two (2) loans from the Plan outstanding at any time.

-Loan Defaults: If you default on your loan payments, then your loan will be considered a taxable distribution to you from the plan.
-Additionally, a loan currently in default precludes you from taking another loan under the plan.
+Pre-Tax Loan Defaults: If you default on your loan payments, and you do not make-up the missing payments, then your loan will be considered a taxable distribution to you from the Plan.
+Additionally, a loan currently in default precludes you from taking another loan under the Plan.

-Distributions from the plan are made upon your request.
-Each Provider offers a wide variety of payment methods:
+Distributions from the Plan are made upon your request, and subject to your eligibility as determined by the DHE.
+Each Provider offers a wide variety of payment methods, including:

-Distribution Trigger Events: Distributions from the plan are payable to either you or your beneficiaries upon one of the following “trigger events:”
+Distributions from the Plan are payable to either you or your beneficiaries upon the following “trigger events:”

 Authorization: Only the Dept. of Higher Education, which is the Plan’s Administrator, can authorize your requests for distributions from the Plan.

 The Commonwealth utilizes the IRS ’ safe harbor to administer hardship withdrawals.
 This means that you must take all loans for which you are eligible from the Commonwealth’s plans prior to being eligible for a hardship withdrawal.
-Additionally, you must discontinue your contributions to the plan for six months immediately following receipt of your hardship withdrawal.
+Only your contributions to the Plan may be distributed to you as a hardship withdrawal.
+Additionally, you must discontinue your contributions to this Plan for six months immediately following receipt of your hardship withdrawal.

-Rollover of Distributions: The plan will rollover distributions to a qualified recipient plan or Individual Retirement Account upon your request.
-Please note that not all distributions are eligible for rollover treatment.
-You should discuss distribution methods with your provider, and tax matters with qualified counsel.
+The Plan will rollover distributions to a qualified recipient plan or Individual Retirement Account upon your request.
+Please note that not all payment methods are eligible for rollover treatment.
+You should discuss distribution methods with your Provider, and tax matters with qualified counsel.

-Required Minimum Distributions: The IRS requires minimum amounts to be distributed from the plan to you after you attain age 70 ½ and have employment with the Commonwealth.
-You should contact your provider(s) to determine the amount of your required minimum amount.
+The IRS requires minimum amounts to be distributed from the Plan to you after you attain age 70 ½ and have terminated employment with the Commonwealth (for any reason).
+You should contact your Provider(s) to determine the amount of your Required Minimum Distribution(s).